mariomarroquim/hla-modeller/README.md

 ## Instructions

 Current HLA models are in the `output` folder.
-Of the 21,132 HLA sequences available at the latest (late 2023) IPD-IMGT/HLA release, 11,040 had the expected length (regarding a reference mature HLA protein of the same locus) and were used to generate the models.
+Of the 22,308 HLA sequences available at the latest (as of 2024-08-26) IPD-IMGT/HLA release, 14,566 had the expected length (regarding a reference mature HLA protein of the same locus) and were used to generate the models.
 To generate models for a newer IPD-IMGT/HLA release, run `ruby run.rb`.

 ## Support